The Goucher Video Application

 Merit Scholarship Consideration

-Students wishing to be considered for a merit scholarship will be asked to submit additional materials.
+Students wishing to be considered for a merit scholarship will be asked to submit an official high school transcript only after their application has been reviewed and they have been notified of admission.